-JGBs for Retail Investors New OTC JGBs 10-Year Floating-Rate 5-Year Fixed-Rate 3-Year Fixed-Rate 10-Year Marketable Fixed-Rate Bonds 5-Year Marketable Fixed-Rate Bonds 2-Year Marketable Fixed-Rate Bonds Maturity 10-year 5-year 3-year 10-year 5-year 2-year Frequency of issuance Monthly (12 times a year) Monthly (12 times a year) Purchase units/purchase value limits Minimum purchase of 10 thousand yen in 10 thousand yen units/No upper limit Minimum purchase of 50 thousand yen in 50 thousand yen units/Maximum value of 300 million yen per individual application Sales price 100 yen per 100 yen of face value (the same in the redemption) Determined by MOF for each issue(possible to sell at any time on the market.
-However, the price may change when the bonds are sold before maturity.)
-Purchasers Limited to retail investors No restrictions (can also be purchased by corporate entities or condominium associations, etc.) Interest rate Floating-rate Fixed-rate Fixed-rate Minimum interest rate Present (0.05%) Absent Redemption before maturity Once one year has elapsed since issuance, redemption before maturity due to government buy-back shall be possible at any time(there is no principal loss risk).
-Deduct the two interest payments immediately preceding redemption (pretax) x0.79685. because the price at time of sale shall be the market price at that time, loss/profit shall occur on Introduction (1st issuance) March, 2003 January, 2006 July, 2010 October, 2007
+JGBs for Retail Investors New OTC JGBs 10-Year Floating-Rate 5-Year Fixed-Rate 3-Year Fixed-Rate 10-Year Marketable Fixed-Rate Bonds 5-Year Marketable Fixed-Rate Bonds 2-Year Marketable Fixed-Rate Bonds Maturity 10-year 5-year 3-year 10-year 5-year 2-year Frequency of issuance Monthly (12 times per year) Monthly (12 times per year) Purchase units/purchase value limits Minimum purchase of 10 thousand yen in 10 thousand yen units/No upper limit Minimum purchase of 50 thousand yen in 50 thousand yen units/Maximum value of 300 million yen per individual application Sales price 100 yen per 100 yen of face value (the same as the redemption) Determined by MOF for each issue.
+(It is possible to sell at any time on the market.
+However, the price may change if the bonds are sold before maturity.)
+Purchasers Limited to retail investors No restrictions (can also be purchased by corporate entities or condominium associations etc.,).
+Interest rate Floating-rate Fixed-rate Fixed-rate Minimum interest rate Present (0.05%) Absent Redemption before maturity Once one year has elapsed since issuance, redemption before maturity due to government buy-back shall be possible at any time (there is no principal loss risk).
+The two interest payments are deducted immediately preceding redemption (pretax) x0.79685.
+Can be sold at any time on the market (however, because the price at time of sale shall be the market price at that time, loss/profit shall occur on sales (there is a principal loss risk).
+Furthermore, there is no scheme for the government to buy-back these bonds before maturity.)
+Introduction (1st issuance) March, 2003 January, 2006 July, 2010 October, 2007